rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/rpm/local_module_builds.md

 So we have an idea of how the module data itself is made and managed.
 All there is left to do is to do a chain build in mock.
-The kicker is you need to pay attention to the build order that is assigned to each package being built.
-As mentioned before, if a build order isn't assigned, assume that it's group 0 and will be built first.
-For example:
+The kicker is you need to pay attention to the build order that is assigned to each package being built. **If a build order isn't assigned, assume that it's group 0 and will be built first.**
+This does not stop 0 being assigned, but just know that `buildorder` being omitted implies group 0.
+See below.

 ```
     components: